 What if I can't pay my garbage bill?

 Call your garbage and recycling company if you need to delay payment due to financial hardship because of COVID-19.
-Portland garbage and recycling companies will not cancel your waste collection service due to late payments during this health emergency and will not charge late fees.

 Changes to deposit bottle drop-off locations